0xPARC/0xparc-intro-book/easy/src/ec.typ

-Rather than set up a general definition of elliptic curve, for these notes we will be satisfied to describe one specific elliptic curve that could be used for all the protocols we describe later.
+Rather than set up a general definition of elliptic curve, for these notes we will be satisfied to describe one specific elliptic curve that can be used for all the protocols we describe later.
 The curve we choose for these notes is the *BN254 curve*.

 === The set of points